Edge Developer Platform

 put(key: string,value: string | ArrayBuffer | ArrayBufferView | ReadableStream): Promise<void>;

-- Key: The key to be created or updated, with a length less than or equal to 512 B.
+- key: The key to be created or updated, with a length of up to 512 B.

-- Value: The data to be written, with a length less than or equal to 25 MB.
+- value: The data to be written, with a data length of up to 25 MB.

 Return Value

-Return a Promise, you need to await the Promise to verify if the write was successful.
+Return a Promise.
+You need to await this Promise to verify whether the writing is successful.

 Usage Example